-Released on January 14, 1943: A group of wives and girlfriends of convicted prisoners plan a jail break to get their men out of stir.
+Released on January 14, 1943: (running time 1 hour and 15 minutes) A group of wives and girlfriends of convicted prisoners plan a jail break to get their men out of stir.

 Directed by Sidney Salkow

-The Actors: Linda Darnell (Nancy Johnson), Edgar Buchanan (Michael T. Mallory), Michael Duane (Tom Adams), Sara Allgood (Maria Barton), Glenda Farrell (Billie LaRue), Leslie Brooks (Gwen), Doris Dudley (Winnie), Margaret Hamilton (Dora), Constance Worth (Elsie), Rosemary DeCamp (Mrs. Slade), Sheldon Leonard (Monk LaRue), Stanley Blystone (prison guard), Lloyd Bridges (Coast Guard Helmsman), Jack Carr (bartender), George Chandler (Chester), Joseph Crehan (Father Burns), William B. Davidson (prison warden), Boyd Davis (Senator), Don DeFore (Mr. Peters), Lester Dorr (Coast Guard Officer), Tom Dugan (convict Pete), Clyde Fillmore (unknown), James Flavin (Coast Guard Officer), William Gould (the Judge), Arthur Hohl (convict), Robert Homans (Port Captain), Crauford Kent (prosecuting attorney), Richard Loo (Japanese spy), Oscar O'Shea (Joseph Barton), Jack Perry (patron in bar), Dewey Robinson (laundry boss), Frank M. Thomas (Senator).
+The Actors: Linda Darnell (Nancy Johnson, school teacher), Edgar Buchanan (Michael T. Malloy, attorney), Michael Duane (Tom Adams, sailor), Sara Allgood (Maria Barton, landlady), Glenda Farrell (Billie LaRue), Leslie Brooks (Gwen, Southern faker), Doris Dudley (Winnie, jailbreak planner), Margaret Hamilton (Dumb Dora), Constance Worth (Elsie), Rosemary DeCamp (Mrs. Slade), Sheldon Leonard (Monk LaRue), Joseph Crehan (Father Burns, prison chaplain), Oscar O'Shea (Joseph Barton), Clyde Fillmore (Senator John P. Malloy), Stanley Blystone (prison guard), Lloyd Bridges (Coast Guard Helmsman), Jack Carr (Curly, bartender), George Chandler (Chester), William B. Davidson (prison warden), Boyd Davis (Senator), Don DeFore (Mr. Peters), Lester Dorr (Coast Guard Officer), Tom Dugan (convict Pete), James Flavin (Coast Guard Officer), William Gould (the Judge), Arthur Hohl (convict), Robert Homans (Port Captain), Crauford Kent (prosecuting attorney), Richard Loo (Japanese spy), Jack Perry (patron in bar), Dewey Robinson (laundry boss), Frank M. Thomas (Senator)

 Free Download of the old movie City Without Men